jonhnet/sonde-search/website/frontend/notifier/index.md

 </tbody></table>

 The time of day will be reported in the time zone of the computer used to sign up for notifications.
-The distance and altitudes unit can be configured to be metric or imperial.
+The distance and altitude units can be configured to be metric or imperial.

-Notifications have maps attached showing where the sonde was last heard by a receiver.
+Notifications have a map attached showing where the sonde was last heard by a receiver.
 It plots the sonde's flight path (red), a line from your configured home coordinates to the last reception (blue) and a line from the last receiver site to the sonde (green).